ivoryz/tinklit-for-prestashop/README.md

-# tinklit-for-prestashop
+# Tinklit gateway for Prestashop
-Accept Bitcoin on your Prestashop store with Tinklit API
+Bitcoin gateway to accept bitcoin at Prestashop store with Tinklit API.

+Read the plugin installation instructions below to get started with Tinklit payment gateway on your Prestashop store.